thinkshout/thinkshout/blog/_posts/2014-06-09-creating-an-infinite-scroll-masonry-block-without-views.md

 });
 ```

-In this case we're selecting the \<div> that has our block id and the node items within that \<div>.
+In this case, we're selecting the \<div> that has our block id and the node items within that \<div>.

-Doing this will apply Masonry _once_ to the items present after the initial page load, but since we are going to be loading more items via the pager we'll need to re-apply Masonry after those new items are loaded.
+Doing this will apply Masonry _once_ to the items present after the initial page load, but since we are going to be loading more items via the pager, we'll need to re-apply Masonry after those new items are loaded.
 We haven't defined the "change" action yet, but will later when implementing the infinite scroll JavaScript.

 ```JavaScript
 // necessary to apply masonry to new items pulled in from infinite_scroll.js